couchbaselabs/mca-java-sample/README.md

-# Couchbase XDCR Sample Project
+# Couchbase MCA Sample Project

 This project makes use of the Couchbase Multi-Cluster Aware Java client.
 Using this client, database loads will automatically transfer to alternative clusters if nodes become unavailable.
 See